 The psychology of communication design is about understanding emotional responses to stimuli.
-The ubiquity of infantilised creative engagement and messaging being used to convince people that obeying the law, shopping for mortgages, making tech purchases, or hiring a business development consultant – messaging and service offer that is distinctly not for kids – can all somehow to be sold as ‘child’s play’ may seem obvious, but I wanted to dig a bit deeper into exactly why and how this approach works.
-I’m reviving this essay – originally penned in 2012 – which initially looks at East Asian culture and the rationale for aesthetic choices that connect us with our inner child; a phenomenon now firmly prevalent across global visual cultural landscapes.
+The ubiquity of infantilised creative engagement and messaging being used to convince people that: obeying the law, shopping for mortgages, making tech purchases, or hiring a business development consultant – messaging and service offer that is distinctly not for kids – can all somehow be sold as ‘child’s play’.
+It may seem obvious, but I wanted to dig a bit deeper into exactly why and how this approach works.
+I’m reviving this essay – originally penned in 2012 – which initially looks at examples in East Asian culture and the rationale for aesthetic choices that connect us with our inner child; a phenomenon now firmly prevalent across global visual cultural landscapes.
 What are some of the reasons for this, and how far is insight like this being leveraged?

 Before we tuck on in there’s a bit of housekeeping and a couple of 101’s and twos to go through.
 First up, a little introduction of how our senses work.
 It is essential to understand the neurological connections being made and how we take stimuli on an emotional level that in turn triggers response or action.
 I selected a case study to demonstrate this and later on will be discussing the relevance in sensitivity to graphic form, cultural factors that affect taste and desirability, the so-called Cult of Cute and how this is manifested in iconography, typography, branding and communication in general.
 So, we are going to meet our dear professor for some introductory remarks, just to make sure we’re all on the same page.

 Wait, what?
 What’s this whole Gestalt thing anyway?